nailopes/my-portfolio-nextjs/README.md

-# Naiara Lopes — Developer Portfolio
+# Naiara Costa— Developer Portfolio

 Hi!
-I'm Naiara Lopes, a civil-engineer-turned-developer with a passion for building beautiful, functional web experiences.
+I'm Naiara Costa, a civil-engineer-turned-developer with a passion for building beautiful, functional web experiences.

 This is my personal portfolio built with **Next.js 14**, **Tailwind CSS**, and way too much caffeine.
 It showcases my projects, skills, and the chaotic journey from blueprint math to JavaScript magic.